 The oldest olive tree still produces high-quality olives

-The fruits of the ancient olive tree make the best olive oil in the world, making the area the cradle of olive cultivation on the island of Crete.
+The fruits of the ancient olive tree produce the best olive oil in the world, making the area the cradle of olive cultivation on the island of Crete.
 The trunk of the tree is now hollow as there is no heartwood, so the olive is renewed outward and the heartwood gradually rots away.

 Since the olive tree is constantly renewing its wood, it has served as a a symbol of immortality since ancient times.

 Thousands of tourists visit the stunning tree every summer to marvel at it and learn its history.
-They are mainly impressed by its enormous shape and the imposing volume of the trunk, but also by the fact that it has remained alive and fruitful for 3000 years.
+They are mainly impressed by its enormous shape and the imposing volume of the trunk but also by the fact that it has remained alive and fruitful for 3000 years.

 The site of the olive tree, including the entire hill on which several villages are situated, has thousands of olive trees and the villages are widely believed to produce the best olive oil in the world.